jahorrigan/cx-interview-questions/shopping_basket/readme.md

 `pipenv install --dev`

+## Testing

+To run tests and coverage results:

+`pytest -v --cov=shopping_basket`

 ## Usage

 View and run a test script to execute the main features of the library:

 `python shopping_example.py`

-To include the shoppingbasket library in your script:
+To include the shopping basket library in your script:

 `import shopping_basket as sd`